LeBezout/intranet-url-shortener/README.md

 On company's intranet sites regularly we can see the use of external URL shorteners, such as those from Google or bit.ly.

-It is a very practical and very popular service but **which is not without some problems** and in particular in an internal company use.
+It is a very easy and very popular service but **which is not without some problems** and in particular in an internal company use.

 ### A.2- What is a URL shortener?